Dementia and Alzheimer’s Care in Long Island, NY

 Regularly caring for your loved one can also take a toll on your mental, emotional and physical health.
 Adding a dynamic Caregiver into your loved one’s daily routine offers benefits for you, including:

 For home care services that you can trust, contact SeniorCare Companions today.
-We’ve partnered with the Alzheimer’s Disease Resource Center, the Alzheimer’s Association, and the Home Care Association of America to offer the best in non-medical companionship for clients in and around Long Island.
+We’ve partnered with the Alzheimer’s Disease Resource Center, the Alzheimer’s Association, and the Home Care Association of America to offer the best Alzheimer’s in home care for Long Island as a non-medical companionship for clients in and around Nassau and Suffolk Counties.

 At SeniorCare Companions, we treat clients with progressive forms of dementia with respect, dignity, and understanding.
 Our goal is to develop enduring bonds with our clients fostered by an open line of communication with their nearest and dearest.
 We aren’t just a network of well-trained senior companions — we’re a caring community invested in your loved one’s health.